eddienubes/validness/README.md

 ### Body validation

-As stated above we're going to utilise decorators.
+As stated above, we're going to use decorators.
-Let's create a DTO of a commonly expected data:
+Let's create a DTO of commonly expected data:

 _registration.dto.ts_